golang-leipzig/golang-leipzig.github.io/content/posts/go-at-spartakiade-2019-berlin.md

   applications with Go)

 Interested in Go or anything else at Spartakiade 2019?
-Then you're in luck, we have two free ticket for you - use the code W7UJQS55 at [http://spartakiade.eventbrite.de/](http://spartakiade.eventbrite.de/) - and have a fun weekend learning new things.
+Then you're in luck, we have two free tickets for you - use the code W7UJQS55 at [http://spartakiade.eventbrite.de/](http://spartakiade.eventbrite.de/) - and have a fun weekend learning new things.
 See you there!